 Students are expected to attend every class, report for examinations and submit major graded coursework as scheduled.
 If a student is unable to attend lecture(s), report for any exams or complete major graded coursework as scheduled due to extenuating circumstances, the student must contact the instructor as soon as possible.
-Students may be requested to provide documentation to support their absence and/or may be referred to the Student Support Team for assistance.
-Students will be provided reasonable accommodations for missed exams, assignments or projects due to significant illness, tragedy or other personal emergencies.
-In the instance of missed lectures or labs, the student is responsible for reviewing posted slides and recorded lectures.
+Students may be requested to provide documentation to support their absence and/or may be referred to the Student Support Team or Dean's office for assistance.
+Students will be provided reasonable accommodation for missed exams, assignments, or projects due to significant illness, tragedy or other personal emergencies.
+In the instance of missed lectures or labs, the student is responsible for reviewing posted slides and/or recorded lectures.